-Highland Canine Training, LLC offers training and behavior modification for dogs from local shelters and rescues.
+Since its inception, Highland Canine Training, LLC has been committed to making a better life for abandoned and unwanted dogs.
+As such, we offer training and behavior modification for dogs from local shelters and rescues.
 This training and behavior modification is offered free of charge for these dogs to make them more adoptable and to provide behavior modification solutions to keep them from being euthanized.
 For our Second Chance Program, we only work with one candidate at a time.
-We typically keep these candidates for 3-6 weeks and work with them here at our facility.
-Once a family is selected, we take the time to work with them and their new dog to make sure that they understand their training, how to handle them effectively, how to reward them and correct any mistakes properly.
+We typically keep these candidates for 3-6 weeks and work with them here at our NC dog training facility.
+We are licensed as a Private Shelter by the North Carolina Department of Agriculture and Consumer Services (License #150) Once a family is selected, we take the time to work with them and their new dog to make sure that they understand their training, how to handle them effectively, how to reward them and correct any mistakes properly.
 We also assist them in integrating the dog into their new home and offer free follow-up lessons to ensure that their new dog maintains their training.

 Our Second Chance Program seeks dogs from shelters and rescues that are difficult to adopt because of issues with; aggression toward humans, aggression toward other animals, phobic behaviors, anxiety, dominance, etc. We are up for the challenge to take on the most difficult dogs.
 We attempt to recruit candidates that have been in shelters or foster programs for extended periods of time.
 All candidates must be current on their vaccinations prior to entry in our program.